Curtain Measuring Guide

 - Puddled curtains trail on the floor by 10-15cm and help give a luxuriant feel to your room.
 Ideal for bedroom curtains or dress curtains which are non-closing.

-Please note: We will add extra allowances for hems and turnings once we have your overall sizes.
+Please note: We will add extra allowances for overlaps and turnings once we have your overall sizes.

 Measuring the curtain drop